JohnFTitor/space-travelers-hub/README.md

 # Space Travelers' Hub

-> This is a React-Redux based project, built with pair programming and gitflow, following [this kanban workflow](https://github.com/JohnFTitor/space-travelers-hub/projects/1).
-The page have a global state that holds the Rockets and missions from the spaceX API, and allow you to reserve them, displaying on your profile section the missions that you own.
+> This is a React-Redux-based project, built with pair programming and Gitflow, following [this kanban workflow](https://github.com/JohnFTitor/space-travelers-hub/projects/1).
+The page has a global state that holds the Rockets and missions from the SpaceX API and allows you to reserve them, displaying on your profile section the missions that you own.

 ![Preview](./preview.gif)

-Take a view on the spaceX rockets and missions, reserve them and have a register of what you reserved for yourself in your profile!
-The page will render dinamically in your profile when you reserve or cancel the missions and rockets from the oficial spaceX API
+Take a view on the SpaceX rockets and missions, reserve them, and have a register of what you reserved for yourself in your profile!
+The page will render dynamically in your profile when you reserve or cancel the missions and rockets from the oficial spaceX API

 ## Live Version